jabrythehutt/platform-vaadin-sample/README.md

 ## An even quicker start ##

-1. Launch in the cloud with [Codenvy](https://codenvy.com/f?id=br0pfe7louypkpvs)
+1. Launch in the cloud with [Codenvy](https://codenvy.com/f?id=6lvxcm9yx9asfdby)
-2. Click "Run"
+2. Click "Run" (You can adjust the RAM to 512mb with the "Custom Run" menu item if the application defaults to 1024mb)
 3. Log in as username: "john.smith" password: "password"